gilnam74/vex-sneppet/Programming-basics.md

 For example, if we have a program which copies files from `folder A` to a `folder B` (when user selects a file in explorer and press Ctrl + C in folder A and Ctrl + V in folder B) the **input data** here is a **name with a path of the copied file** (C:/temp/myFile.py).
 Giving a program file path as input we let it know what file it needs to copy, so the program can do the job.
 Another data examples: list of students in a class, the current time in Michigan, number of wheels in a car, etc.

 Obviously, if data could be any piece of information that comes into a program we need to **sort out** (structure) somehow all varieties of this information, otherwise, we would not be able to deal with it efficiently.
+The number of options in which form the information could be presented is limited.
+A number of wheels in a car is a digit.
+List of students is a stack of characters (students names).
+Time is also a digit.
+And a path to a file is also a stack of characters.

+**Data type** — is exact form in which any piece of information can be represented.

 ## Variables
 ## Commands